phoenixbyrd/Screensavers/README.md

 # Screensavers for RPI4 / Twister OS
 This is a collection of windows screensavers and install scripts for installing them.

-Screensaver are saved to /home/pi/.screensavers
+Screensavers are saved to /home/pi/.screensavers

 Please stop running screensaver when installing a new one.